Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Let’s start with an honest confession…

-Up until last year, I knew absolutely nothing about Prosecco.
+Up until a few years ago, I knew absolutely nothing about Prosecco.

-But after a visit to the Prosecco region of Italy last month I learnt that there so much more to this popular sparkling wine.
+But after my first visit to the Prosecco region of Italy, I learned that there is so much more to this popular sparkling wine.
 And here’s how you could too!

 But first… Prosecco for beginners